sinclairzx81/ironcap/readme.md

 ### scopes

+Ironcap ties much of its functionality to a concept called a scope.

 A scope can be thought of as a container or template for all registered ```components```.
 Callers use scopes to ```resolve()``` actual component instances; and the scope will internally cache the instance for subsequent calls to ```resolve()```.
 This is conceptually inline with ```singleton``` and ```transient``` initialization seen in other IoC libraries, but with transient resolution tied to different scopes.

 Consider the following class / component